Aspasia Manos

 At the same time, the situation in Greece was deteriorating again: the country was in the middle of a bloody conflict with the Ottoman Empire, Constantine I was restored (19 December 1920) only to be deposed again (27 September 1922), this time in favor of Diadochos (Crown Prince) George.
 Initially excluded from the royal family, Aspasia was gradually integrated after the birth of her daughter Alexandra on 25 March 1921 and was later recognized with the title of Princess Alexander of Greece and Denmark after a decree issued by her father-in-law.
 Nevertheless, her situation remained precarious due to the dislike of her sister-in-law Elisabeth of Romania and the political instability of the country.
 As the only members of the royal family to be allowed to stay in Greece after the proclamation of the Republic on 25 March 1924, Aspasia and her daughter chose to settle in Florence, with Queen Sophia.
 They remained there until 1927 then divided their time between the United Kingdom and Venice.

 The restoration of the Greek monarchy in 1935 did not change Aspasia's life.
 Sheltered by her in-laws, she made the Venetian villa Garden of Eden her main residence, until the outbreak of the Greco-Italian War in 1940.
 After a brief return to her country, where she worked for the Red Cross, the princess spent World War II in England.
 In 1944, her daughter married the exiled King Peter II of Yugoslavia, and Aspasia became a grandmother with the birth of Alexander, Crown Prince of Yugoslavia in 1945.
 Once peace was restored, Aspasia returned to live in Venice.
 Her last days were marked by economic hardship, illness and especially worry for her daughter, who made several suicide attempts.
-Aspasia died in 1972, but it wasn't until 1993 that her remains were transferred to the royal necropolis of Tatoi.
+Aspasia died in 1972, but it was not until 1993 that her remains were transferred to the royal necropolis of Tatoi.

 Family

-Aspasia was born in Tatoi, Athens on 4 September 1896 as the eldest daughter of Colonel Petros Manos and his first wife, Maria Argyropoulos.
-Named after her maternal grandmother, Aspasia Anargyrou Petrakis, daughter of Anargyros Petrakis (1793-1876), first modern Mayor of Athens, she had one younger full-sister, Roxane (born 28 February 1898), later wife of an athlete and industrialist Christos Zalokostas.
-From her father's second marriage with Sophie Tombazis (daughter of Alexandros Tombazis and Princess Maria Mavrocordato), she had one half-sister, Rallou (1915–1988), a choreographer, modern dancer and dance teacher, who was married to the prominent Greek architect Pavlos Mylonas.
+Aspasia was born in Tatoi, Athens on 4 September 1896 as the eldest daughter of Petros Manos, a Colonel in the Hellenic Army, by his first wife, Maria Argyropoulos (1874-1930).
+Petros Manos and Maria Argyropoulos were second cousins, both being descendants of the most prominent Greek Phanariote families of Constantinople and the descendants of the ruling Princes of Transylvania, Wallachia and Moldavia (commonly known as Danubian Principalities).
+Named after her maternal grandmother, Aspasia Anargyrou Petrakis, daughter of Anargyros Petrakis (1793-1876), the first modern Mayor of Athens, she had one younger full-sister, Roxane (born 28 February 1898), wife of Christos Zalokostas, former Olympian athlete, writer and later an industrialist.
+From her father's second marriage to Sophie Tombazis-Mavrocordato (b.
+1875) (daughter of Alexandros Tombazis and his wife, Princess Maria Mavrocordato), she had one half-sister, Rallou (1915–1988), a modern dancer, choreographer and a dance teacher, who was married to a prominent Greek architect Pavlos Mylonas.